rain1017/quick-pomelo/README.md

 Developing in quick-pomelo is extremely simple and scalable

-### Autoscaling and hot transfer
-Server cluster is horizontally scaled up and down, automatically, lively and transparently.

-Player running data can 'fly' from one server to another, without breaking connection, without losing running state.

-### Simple and intuitive
+### Simple Simple Simple!

-* Promise based async code, no callback hell
 * Dedicated database access, no explicit db access required
 * Dedicated concurrency control, no explicit synchronization required
+* Promise based async code, no callback hell

-### Performance
+### Performance and AutoScaling

 All data is performed in local server memory and synced to database on demand

+Server cluster is horizontally scaled up and down, automatically, lively and transparently.
+Player live data can 'fly' from one server to another, without breaking connection, without losing running state.

 ## Quick Sample